ajizblast/ajizblast/README.md

 👨‍💻 Passionate about creating innovative and scalable web applications with a focus on user experience.
 I enjoy tackling complex challenges and turning them into elegant solutions.

 🌐 Proficient in a range of technologies, including:
-   - Frontend: HTML, CSS, JavaScript (React, Next)
+   - Frontend: HTML, CSS, JavaScript (React JS)
-   - Backend: Node.js, Golang (Echo, Fiber)
+   - Backend: Node.js, Golang (Echo)
-   - Database: PostgreSQL, MySQL, MongoDB
+   - Database: PostgreSQL, MySQL

 📚 Constantly learning and exploring new technologies to stay up-to-date with industry trends.
 I believe in the power of open-source and actively contribute to the community.